struppigel/MozillaRecovery/README.md

 Recovers the master password of key3.db files, i.e. Thunderbird, Firefox

 Delevelopment is discontinued for the moment.
-Have a look at this fork of MozillaRecovery, which is actively maintained: https://github.com/gtfy/MozillaRecovery
+Have a look at this fork of MozillaRecovery: https://github.com/gtfy/MozillaRecovery

 ### Usage